scrollytelling/app/README.md

 @import "./scrollytelling/standards.css.scss";
 ```

-Then copy the contents of the most recent (or a good) theme already in use.
+Then copy the Scss contents of the most recent (or a good) theme already in use.
+Don't use any of the CSS that was generated!

 Images to be created: